cjdelisle/cjdnstool/readme.md

 #### cjdnstool iface show

 This shows a list of all the configured interfaces, this command takes no arguments and it is the default command, so typing `cjdnstool iface` will do the same thing.
+The output is the interface number (needed when configuring new peers), the name of the interface, and the beaconing state (whether it is sending beacon messages to search for new peers).

 ##### Example